Holiday plants are traditional gifts that can be enjoyed long after the Christmas season is over. How do we care for them now?

 Like poinsettias, Christmas cacti are available in a kaleidoscope of colors including red, white, pink, cream, and fuchsia.
 Long-lived, they may produce bountiful blooms for 20 to 30 Christmases to come.
 You can force a Christmas cactus into bloom in much the same way as a poinsettia, by providing long nights starting around October 1.
 You can also persuade it to flower by subjecting it to cool night temperatures of 50° to 55°F (10° to 13°C) starting in early November.

-Send this e-card of a Christmas cacti!
+Share this photo of a Christmas cacti!

 Although the amaryllis can be purchased at any stage of development, for many the real fun is growing their own plant from a bulb.
 Most amaryllis bulbs are sold already potted and with complete growing instructions.
 Once watering is started, you can expect magnificent lilylike blooms of red, pink, white, or orange in four to six weeks.
 After flowering, grow the amaryllis as a foliage plant until the leaves turn yellow.
 Then store the potted bulb on its side in a cool, dark room or basement to rest for eight to ten weeks.
 When new growth appears, repot the bulb and return it to the light to start the cycle again.